sara-nl/Performance-Analysis-Framework-guide/Extrae-Paraver/extrae.md

     - The value at the end of the second column (Avg/Max) actually measures the degree of global load imbalance in the application.
 A value of one is perfect load balance.
 A value of 0.9 means you are loosing 10 % of performance with respect to an ideally balanced execution.
 You can see the distribution of the percentage of useful computation by the different threads in the corresponding entries of this column.
     - The parallel efficiency is actually the product of these two factors.

 2. If the application does show some load imbalance, you may wonder whether it is computational load imbalance or due to other factors.
 To check the computational load imbalance, load [instructions_profile.cfg](../../paraver_cfgs/methodology/instructions_profile.cfg) -> [paraver_instructions-profile_gromacs-tiny.png](../../captions/paraver_instructions-profile_gromacs-tiny.png)
     - The entry “Avg/Max” at the end of the second column tells you how well is the computational load (number of instructions) balanced across processors.
 A value of.
 1 would represent ideal balance.
 A value of 0.9 would mean you would be loosing 10% of potential performance if IPC was uniform across all processes due to computational load imbalance.

 3. An important metric to look at reports the performance of the sequential computation phases.
 If the parallel efficiency is good, this may be the limiting factor.
 If it is not good, imbalances in IPC may cause the imbalance in execution time.
 Sometimes, imbalance in IPC may compensate computational load imbalance.
-Load [IPC_profile.cfg](../../paraver_cfgs/methodology/IPC_profile.cfg) -> [paraver_IPC_profile_histogram_gromacs-tiny.png](../../captions/paraver_IPC_profile_histogram_gromacs-tiny.png) [paraver_IPC_profile_trace_gromacs-tiny.png](../../captions/paraver_IPC_profile_trace_gromacs-tiny.png)
+Load [IPC_profile.cfg](../../paraver_cfgs/methodology/IPC_profile.cfg) and [IPC_histogram.cfg](../../paraver_cfgs/methodology/IPC_histogram.cfg) -> [paraver_IPC_profile_histogram_gromacs-tiny.png](../../captions/paraver_IPC_profile_histogram_gromacs-tiny.png) [paraver_IPC_profile_trace_gromacs-tiny.png](../../captions/paraver_IPC_profile_trace_gromacs-tiny.png)
     - The second column reports the average IPC achieved by each process in the computation bursts.
     - The entry “Avg/Max” measures the imbalance in IPC.
 A value of 1 is ideal. a value of 0.9 would mean you would loose 10% of potential performance if the application was perfectly balanced from the computational point of view.

--> if I collect only PAPI_TOT_CYC,PAPI_TOT_INS,PAPI_LD_INS,PAPI_SR_INS I get the IPC !
--> I should define multiple counter sets, with all counters within a set available, and use them in a smart way.

 See (paraver reference guide)[https://tools.bsc.es/doc/html/extrae/xml.html#subsec-processorperformancecounters] for more information about Extrae performance counters.
-*WARNING:* Some architectures do not allow grouping some performance counters in the same set.
+*Warning:* Some architectures do not allow grouping some performance counters in the same set.
+On Cartesius Broadwell, there are compatibility problems with PAPI_TOT_CYC which can make getting the IPC metric complicated.
+With only PAPI_TOT_CYC,PAPI_TOT_INS,PAPI_LD_INS,PAPI_SR_INS we get the IPC.
-Then you can enable sampling to gather information each time a specified counter reaches a specific value.
-E.g. every 100M cycles.

-*Remark:* It could be interesting to get the cache misses too, e.g. PAPI_L1_LDM, PAPI_L1_STM,PAPI_L1_TCM, PAPI_L2_TCM, but they seem incompatible with PAPI_TOT_CYC, so they should be in a different set of counters.
+*Remark:* It could be interesting to get the cache misses too, e.g. PAPI_L1_LDM, PAPI_L1_STM,PAPI_L1_TCM, PAPI_L2_TCM, but they seem incompatible with PAPI_TOT_CYC, so they should be in a different set of counters, and then alternate between the two sets during execution.
+*Remark:* sampling can be enable to gather information each time a specified counter reaches a specific value, for example every 100M cycles.

 4. If the IPC is not good or well balanced, you may want to look at cache misses.
   If the communication time seems to be a problem it may actually not be due to communication but to local (or microscopic) load imbalances or serialization.
   In order to identify this effect, a Dimemas simulation is required.

+5. If parallel efficiency is bad due to load imbalance and you want to know how that load imbalance is  distributed and where it shows up: load [computation_duration_histogram.cfg](../../paraver_cfgs/methodology/computation_duration_histogram.cfg) -> [paraver_useful-duration-histogram_gromacs-tiny.png](../../captions/paraver_useful-duration-histogram_gromacs-tiny.png)
+    - Ideally, vertical lines should appear, showing that all processes spend take same time for all computation phases.
+    - If you pop up the control window you will see the time distribution.
+    - If you are interested on a special range of durations where the histogram shows a wide stripe where the duration of a computation phase is different for different processors you may click on the “Open Control Window Zoom 2D” and select the range of durations and processors you are interested.
+You will get a timeline for only the range of durations and processors you have selected.

+##### Simulating hardware with Dimemas
-You will need to convert the file to .dim,
+First convert the trace file to Dimemas format:
 ```
 $ module load 2019
 $ module load Dimemas/5.4.1-foss-2018b